 Robyn Sargent’s job is a delicious one.
-In her “office,” a spacious test kitchen equipped with the latest baking pans and gadgets, Robyn bakes cinnamon rolls and pizza dough and cream puffs.
+In her “office,” a spacious test kitchen equipped with the latest baking pans and gadgets, Robyn bakes cinnamon rolls, pizza dough, and cream puffs.
 She adjusts seasonings and ingredients until the final product tastes just right.
-And she gets paid to do this.
+And as a King Arthur baking instructor, she gets paid to do this.

 I discovered King Arthur Baking this past holiday season.
 A lovely friend gave me a gift card for Christmas.
 Sure, I’d heard baking professionals rave about King Arthur flour and claim it’s the gold standard in the industry.
 What I didn’t know is their website is a treasure chest for the home baker.